Wal-Mart launches in-store tax refunds

-(Reuters) - Wal-Mart Stores Inc (WMT.N) has launched a service allowing customers to pick up tax refunds in cash at stores across the United States.
+Jan 20 (Reuters) - Wal-Mart Stores Inc has launched a service allowing customers to pick up tax refunds in cash at stores across the United States.

 The service, Walmart Direct2Cash, was made available at Wal-Mart stores from Tuesday, the company said.

-The world’s largest retailer is working with Tax Products Group (TPG), a unit of Green Dot Corp (GDOT.N), and Republic Bank & Trust Co.
+The world’s largest retailer is working with Tax Products Group (TPG), a unit of Green Dot Corp, and Republic Bank & Trust Co.
 Wal-Mart will not charge a fee for the service, although customers could be charged up to $7.

 Sterne Agee analyst Thomas McCrohan said the service would appeal most to customers without a bank account, who would otherwise pay a higher fee to convert a tax-refund check into cash.